|

 sounds' are clearly extremely useful tools in learning to read.

-It may therefore come as some surprise to
+It might therefore come as some surprise to

-non-educationalists to learn that, for 30 years, teachers in the UK have used a
+non-educationalists to learn that, for 30 years, teachers in the UK and the USA have

 system of teaching reading to our children that ignores completely the value of